Emergency Hardship Funding

 - Additional Resources

-At the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences, we understand that an unexpected emergency can cause significant stress and uncertainty, impacting your academic success and personal well-being.
+At the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences (Harvard Griffin GSAS), we understand that an unexpected emergency often causes significant stress and uncertainty that can impact your academic success and personal well-being.
 PhD and master's students who experience financial hardship as a result of an unanticipated event are encouraged to connect with the Office of Financial Aid to determine their eligibility for the emergency hardship fund.
 The financial aid staff can provide guidance and advice in navigating available resources.

 Please be aware that emergency hardship funding is limited and is based on financial need; not all requests may be able to be met through this source.
 Emergency hardship funding grant amounts vary, and funding priority is based on the urgency of the situation, level of hardship, and the student's overall financial situation.
 Emergency funding typically provides grants up to a maximum of $2,500.